johnbeelow/films-react/README.md

 - **React**: For building reusable UI components and managing the application's front-end logic.
 - **Redux**: To manage the application's global state efficiently.
-- **React-Router-DOM**: For seamless navigation between pages and managing routes.
+- **React-Route**: For seamless navigation between pages and managing routes.
 - **Material UI**: To create a modern, accessible, and visually appealing user interface.
 - **Vite**: For fast and optimized development and build processes.